 3.3.10 Controlers are piggy-backing on the development of open source FPGAs

 The controller, seen in Fig 1 as having a central function in ultrasound devices, has traditionally be a microcontroller, which had limitations not always compatible with ultrasound chips coordination as this happens fast, with several parallel communication taking place at the same time.
 A solution to was to use Direct Memory Access (DMA) optimized microcontroller designs [Kidav et al., 2019].
 However, thanks to the increasing accessibility of field-programmable gate arrays (FPGAs), digital signal processors (DSP), and systems-on-chip (SoC) for radio frequency signals processing is a strategic option.
 Along with the development of integrated AFE, they have accelerated the creation and availability of high-end programmable research platforms [Roman et al., 2018].
-In some designs, an additional micro-controller is set up between the FPGA and a USB bus [Pashaei et al., 2018, Schneider et al., 2010], which can provide the FPGA with a configuration on the fly, and allowing access to the computation platform to set up the pulse-echo sequence parameters [Raj et al., 2017, Raj et al., 2016], using in particular the Cypress families, either in USB 2 [Hu et al., 2011, Richard et al., 2008] or USB 3 [Lewandowski et al., 2012, Qiu et al., 2018, Qiu et al., 2020, Ahn et al., 2015].
+In some designs, an additional micro-controller is set up between the FPGA and a USB bus [Pashaei et al., 2018, Schneider et al., 2010], which can provide the FPGA with a configuration on the fly, and allowing access to the computation platform to set up the pulse-echo sequence parameters [Raj et al., 2017, Raj et al., 2016], using in particular the Cypress families, either in USB 2 [Hu et al., 2011, Richard et al., 2008] or USB 3 [Lewandowski et al., 2012, Qiu et al., 2018, Qiu et al., 2020, Ahn et al., 2015], but also through Ethernet as well (eg with a CP2200) or WiFi.

 FPGAs improve the potential for developing ultrasound imaging systems with small form factors and creating high-performance devices with reduced power consumption [Dusa et al., 2014].
 Configurable hardware makes the system resilient to future changes: designs can be adjusted without reprinting the circuit board [Zhang, 2012, Qiu et al., 2010, Ibrahim et al., 2017].
 From an open-source perspective, FPGA use has been supported by the development of new open-source toolchains [Shah et al., 2019], thus opening a key technology to a wider public [Saiz-Vela et al., 2020].

-FPGA allow more flexible connection between systems.
+FPGA allow more flexible connection between systems [Gilliland et al., 2016, Govindan et al., 2013a].
 Many high-end designs are based on peripheral component interconnect express (PCIe) due to high bandwidth requirements [Zimmermann, 2018a, Lewandowski et al., 2012, Kidav et al., 2019], but the complexity of PCIe is an obstacle to low-cost designs.
-In [Jonveaux, 2019], the Raspberry Pi’s 40-pin header was used as a simple, standardized interface for developing extension boards.
+In [Jonveaux, 2019b], the Raspberry Pi’s 40-pin header was used as a simple, standardized interface for developing extension boards.

 3.3.11 Transmission of the digital information - bandwidth reduction